Shackler's Revenge: Background

-The song was released when the game launched on September 14, 2008, making the song it the first official release of new Guns N' Roses material since 1999's "Oh My God".
+The song was released when the game launched on September 14, 2008, making it the first official release of new Guns N' Roses material since 1999's "Oh My God".
 The song was picked for the game because the developers wanted a Guns N' Roses song, then decided they want one that will be on the "mysterious" Chinese Democracy album; Rose helped the team to select the specific song.

 The song has been described as having industrial influences, and according to vocalist Axl Rose, was written in reaction to "the insanity of senseless school shootings and also the media trying desperately to make more out of one shooter's preference for the Guns song Brownstone to no avail".
 Virginia Tech shooter Seung-Hui Cho had written a play based on the lyrics of the Guns N' Roses song "Mr. Brownstone".

 Former drummer Brain created a club inspired remix in 2009 for a pending remix album of songs of Chinese Democracy.